ros-drivers/joystick_drivers/joy_linux/README.md

 # ROS Driver for Generic Linux Joysticks

-The joy package contains joy_node, a node that interfaces a generic Linux joystick to ROS.
+The joy package contains joy_linux_node, a node that interfaces a generic Linux joystick to ROS.
 This node publishes a "Joy" message, which contains the current state of each one of the joystick's buttons and axes.

 ## Supported Hardware